lbucio/your-first-progressive-web-app/README.md

 ##### What is Included
 - By default, the production build is a fully functional, offline-first Progressive Web App
 - An offline-first service worker and a web app manifest, meeting all the Progressive Web App criteria.
+- All static site assets are cached so that your page loads fast on subsequent visits, regardless of network connectivity
+- Add to Homescreen capable

 ---